Heinkel HeS 011

 The Heinkel HeS 011 or Heinkel-Hirth 109-011 (HeS - Heinkel Strahltriebwerke) was an advanced World War II jet engine built by Heinkel-Hirth.
 It featured a unique compressor arrangement, starting with a low-compression impeller in the intake, followed by a "diagonal" stage similar to a centrifugal compressor, and then a three-stage axial compressor.
 Many of the German jet-powered aircraft being designed near the end of the war were designed to use the HeS 011, but the engine itself was not ready for production before the war ended in Europe and only small numbers of prototypes were produced.

 Design and development

-Starting in 1936, Junkers started a jet engine development project under the direction of Wagner and Müller, who worked on axial compressor designs.
+Starting in 1936, Junkers started a jet engine development project under the direction of Herbert Wagner and Adolf Müller, who worked on axial compressor designs.
 By 1940 they had progressed to the point of having a semi-working prototype, which could not run under its own power and required an external supply of compressed air.